Integrating Feature Selection and Machine Learning for Nitrogen Assessment in Grapevine Leaves using In-Field Hyperspectral Imaging: Introduction

-\begin{itemize} \item Develop a feature selection method to identify the optimal set of features for nitrogen assessment in grapevine leaves. \item Develop models that use the optimal set of features to estimate nitrogen concentration in grapevine leaves. \item Compare and assess the effectiveness of the feature selection methods for nitrogen estimation at both leaf and canopy levels. \end{itemize}
+\begin{itemize} \item Develop a feature selection method to identify the optimal set of spectral bands for nitrogen assessment in grapevine leaves of individual cultivars. \item Develop models that use the optimal set of spectral bands to estimate nitrogen concentration in grapevine leaves of individual cultivars. \item Assess the transferability and effectiveness of the selected spectral bands for nitrogen estimation across cultivars and measurement scales (Leaf and canopy level). \end{itemize}

-The results of this work enable rapid and non-destructive assessment of N in vineyards and provide information of N at the plant level.
-Such precise data supports the implementation of improved fertilization strategies, such as variable rate N application, ensuring that each plant receives the optimal amount of N based on its current needs.
-Our work potentially provides guidance for the development of customized multispectral sensors, specifically for N assessment in plant leaves.
-Such sensors will indicate N status without the high computational overhead associated with complete hyperspectral data.
+The results of this work enable rapid and non-destructive assessment of N in vineyards and provide information on N at the vine level.
+Such data can support the implementation of improved fertilization strategies, such as variable-rate N application, ensuring that each vine receives the optimal amount of N. Furthermore, the identification of a compact set of informative spectral bands offers valuable insight for the future development of customized multispectral sensors optimized for N monitoring in grapevines.
+These findings suggest a pathway toward simpler, field-deployable sensing systems that capture key physiological signals without the complexity and data volume of full-spectrum hyperspectral imaging.